 The setting of the show naturally lends itself to math and science jokes, and in this department Futurama does not disappoint.
 Last week, however, they seriously stepped their game up a notch, by featuring the proof of an original mathematical result as a central feature in the plot of the story.

 The mathematics evolves quite organically.
-In the show, Amy and Professor Farnsworth have created a mind-switching device, which can swap the minds of . . . → Read More: The Futurama Theorem
+In the show, Amy and Professor Farnsworth have created a mind-switching device, which can swap . . . → Read More: The Futurama Theorem

 If you like food, Washington DC, hubris, or reality television, then chances are you are a fan of Bravo’s cooking competition Top Chef.
 Every year the show takes a group of aspiring chefs, places them in a house in a new city, and throws weekly challenges their way.
 Following the Survivor template, every week one chef is voted off, and at the end someone is crowned Top Chef (and given a large check).
 This season, the action takes place in our nation’s capitol.

 Now, a show such as this might seem to have very little to do with mathematics.
 But look, and ye shall find.
 In the second episode of this past season, the chefs were paired up for one of the challenges.
 There were 16 chefs at the time, combining to make 8 pairs.
 The pairing was determined by drawing knives: 16 knives were . . . → Read More: Top Chef Mathematics